MA pharmacy - Chapter 8, 2022 UnitedHealthcare Administrative Guide

 For a current list of vaccines and how they are covered, visit professionals.optumrx.com > Resources > Formulary.

-We may require prior authorization for injectable medications administered in a care provider’s office or self-administered medications from a specialty pharmacy supplier.
+We may require prior authorization for injectable medications administered in your office or self-administered medications from a specialty pharmacy supplier.
 Refer to the Drug Utilization Review Program section for more information.

 Request these authorizations 1-2 weeks in advance of the service date to allow for eligibility, coverage review and shipping.